 Associate degrees in specialized fields, such as pediatric dentistry, periodontics, endodontics, and others, are available from accredited institutions.

-For an entry-level job, however, a basic certification will suffice, and there are a few types.
+However, for an entry-level job, a basic certification will suffice, and there are a few types.

-The DANB has compiled a list of state-wise requirements for dental assistants to be authorized as EFDA.
+The DANB has compiled a list of state-wise requirements for dental assistants authorization as EFDA.

-After gaining a few years’ experience as a dental assistant, you can pursue a different path in your career, such as dental lab technician, dental equipment sales representative, dental office administrator, dental hygienist, or dentist.
+After gaining a few years of experience as a dental assistant, you can pursue a different path in your career, such as dental lab technician, dental equipment sales representative, dental office administrator, dental hygienist, or dentist.